DAIC-tud/docs/content/en/tutorials/container_images/_index.md

 _Containerization_ is a convenient means to deploy libraries and applications to different environments in a reproducible manner.
 A _container image_, typically a `*.sif` file, is a self-contained file with all necessary components to run an application, including code, runtime libraries, and dependencies.

-*HPC* supports [Apptainer (previously Singularity)](https://apptainer.org/docs/user/main/introduction.html), an open-source container platform, designed to run complex applications on HPC clusters.
+DAIC supports [Apptainer (previously Singularity)](https://apptainer.org/docs/user/main/introduction.html), an open-source container platform, designed to run complex applications on HPC clusters.
 Apptainer makes it possible to use docker images natively  at a higher level of security and isolation. (see [Pulling images](#pulling-images))

 Generally, to launch a container image, your commands look as follows: